evildmp/conference-handbook/handbook/timeline.rst

 software events, it also gives other people an experience of you - which is vital when you're asking an entire community to trust you with one of the most important weeks in their calendar.

-At all points, make a note - not just a mental note, write it down - in a DjangoCon notes file - of how it was done, how it worked, what you would do to improve it.
+At all points, make a note - not just a mental note, :doc:`/organisation/write-it-down` - in a DjangoCon notes file - of how it was done, how it worked, what you would do to improve it.
 Seriously, **don't try to rely on your memory**.

 Fifteen months